nkeneng/minishell/README.md

 This structure represents a command and contains the following fields:

-- `char *cmd`: A zero-terminated string representing the command.
+- `char **cmd`: A NULL terminated array representing the command.
+Element 0 is name of executable, following elements are options.
 - `t_redirect *redirects`: A pointer to the redirections associated with this command.
 - `int flags`: Flags associated with this command, which can be a combination of the constants defined above.